-The Clean Energy Ministerial (CEM) Biofuture Platform Initiative was launched at CEM11 to lead global actions to accelerate development, scale-up, and deployment of sustainable bio-based alternatives to fossil-based fuels, chemicals, and materials.
+The Clean Energy Ministerial (CEM) Biofuture Platform Initiative, aka the Biofuture Initiative, was launched at CEM11 to lead global actions to accelerate development, scale-up, and deployment of sustainable bio-based alternatives to fossil-based fuels, chemicals, and materials.
 The Initiative, which is chaired by the U.S. Department of Energy and coordinated by the IEA, provides a forum for policy dialogue and collaboration among leading countries, organizations, academia, and the private sector.
 Partners include key organizations such as the IEA Bioenergy Technology Collaboration Programme (TCP), the International Renewable Energy Agency (IRENA) and the Global Bioenergy Partnership (GBEP).
 Furthermore, it works closely with other CEM/MI initiatives including those focusing on Innovation, Biorefineries, Hydrogen and Carbon Capture.

-Strategic goals of the CEM Biofuture Platform Initiative are to:
+Strategic goals of the CEM Biofuture Platform Initiative are to

 - Foster consensus on biomass sustainability, availability, and governance

 - Promote cooperation on policy, regulations, and technologies